AnnyNaWeb/anny.github.io/_posts/2024-11-22-how-to-manage-bugs.markdown

 Even a simple system can make a big difference.
 Start small, document clearly, and check in consistently.
 Every bug you fix brings you closer to delivering a polished, successful game.

+Since you've read this far, I'm sharing with you a Trello board I used a lot when testing games from indie studios that didn't have a defect management process -> [Copy this board no Trello](https://trello.com/b/j8CpSTCz/qa-exemplo)